snhobbs/kicad-make/README.md

 ## Notes
 ### Semantic Versioning
-We encourage using semantic numbering for board revisions.
-See the blog post <https://www.maskset.net/blog/2023/02/26/semantic-versioning-for-hardware/> for the versioning scheme.
+We encourage using semantic numbering for board versions.
+See the [blog post](https://www.maskset.net/blog/2023/02/26/semantic-versioning-for-hardware/) for the versioning scheme.
-As rolling the patch number ({Major}.{Minor}.{Patch}) is done to reflect BOM or manufacturing changes then the released board files will only be tied to the major & minor number.
-To reflect this we use {Major}.{Minor}.X as the board revision.
+As rolling the patch number ({Major}.{Minor}.{Subversion}) is done to reflect BOM or manufacturing changes then the released board files will only be tied to the major & minor number.
+To reflect this we use {Major}.{Minor}.X as the board version.
 You can use any version number you want though.

+If VERSION is not set then the abreviated git hash is used.

 ## Usage
 You can copy or symlink the makefile into your project however I prefer to point to the file directly with makes -f command.